 It’s also great to utilize the super-smart folks surrounding you to get their input on how the team can complete the tasks at hand without killing the budget and the team’s morale.
-As a project manager, you can decide on waterfall or agile approaches, but when it comes down to it, you need to know that the team can realistically execute the plan.
+As a project manager, you can decide on Agile vs. Waterfall approaches, but when it comes down to it, you need to know that the team can realistically execute the plan.

 To make your project plan readable, ensure tasks, durations, milestones, and dates are crystal-clear.
 Try to make a simple project plan—the more straightforward and easier to read it is, the better.
 No matter what tool you’re using, you should include these features:

-Within TeamGantt's resource management software, you can assign who's responsible to each task so there is no confusion about who is responsible for what.
+Within TeamGantt's resource management software, you can assign who's responsible to each task so everyone knows who's responsible for what.

-TeamGantt, an online project planning tool, gives you the ability to quickly and easily build a project plan using most of the tips listed above, and makes it even easier to adjust using a simple drag and drop feature.
-Creating a gantt chart based on the steps you’ve outlined for your team is easy and kind of fun.
-Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go.
+Once you've created your project, you can have peace of mind knowing you thought ahead and have a plan to guide you along as you go.
 Try it out, and create a gantt chart for completely free!

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free!